icemagno/cesium-providers/pointcloud/README.md

 `featuresPerTile` actualy works as a detail controller because it will gives you a kind of "points per cube".
 As you go deep in level, the cube (tile) is smaller and density will increase.

 This functions will help you to provide the points from your database:
+WARNING: This functions are too coupled to a specific table (congonhas in this case).
+Change it to feet your needs.

 ```
 CREATE OR REPLACE FUNCTION public.getpoints( xmin double precision, ymin double precision, xmax double precision, ymax double precision, quantos integer)